What Does it Mean when a House Sells for $1? By Eagle

 Understanding the Legal Framework

-Even a $1 house sale has to jump through all the same legal hoops as any other property transfer.
-You’ll need to update the deed.
-Both parties sign it.
+The sale of a $1 house requires the same legal procedures which apply to all property transfers.
+The deed needs to receive an update.
+The document requires signatures from both parties.
 Then it gets recorded with the local government.
 The price might seem symbolic, but once those documents are properly filed, the sale becomes just as binding as any million-dollar mansion deal.
+Attorneys I have worked with throughout these deals maintain that documentation holds equal value at any price point from $1 to $1 million.

 Navigating Tax Implications